-12.5.4 closeinput
+10.5.4 closeinput

 This function should be used with care.
 It acts as \endinput but at the Lua end.
-You can use it to (sort of) force a jump back to T_EX .
+You can use it to (sort of) force a jump back to TEX.
 Normally a Lua call will just collect prints and at the end bump an input level and flush these prints.
-This function can help you stay at the current level but you need to know what you're doing (or more precise: what T_EX is doing with input).
+This function can help you stay at the current level but you need to know what you're doing (or more precise: what TFX is doing with input).

-12.6 The token library
+10.6 The token library

-12.6.1 The scanner
+10.6.1 The scanner

 The token library provides means to intercept the input and deal with it at the Lua level.
 The library provides a basic scanner infrastructure that can be used to write macros that accept a wide range of arguments.
 This interface is on purpose kept general and as performance is quite okay so one can build additional parsers without too much overhead.
-It's up to macro package writers to see how they can benefit from this as the main principle behind LuaT_EX is to provide a minimal set of tools and no solutions.
+It's up to macro package writers to see how they can benefit from this as the main principle behind LuaTEX is to provide a minimal set of tools and no solutions.
 The scanner functions are probably the most intriguing.

-FUNCTION ARGUMENT RESULT

-scankeyword string returns true if the given keyword is gobbled; as with the

-regular $T{E}X$ keyword scanner this is case insensitive (and

-ascii based)

-scankeywordcs string returns true if the given keyword is gobbled; this variant

-is case sensitive and also suitable for utf8

-scanint returns an integer

-scanreal returns a number from e.g. 1, 1.1, .1 with optional col-

-lapsed signs

-scanfloat returns a number from e.g. 1, 1.1, $.1$, 1.1E10, $, .1e-10$

-with optional collapsed signs

-scandimen infinity, mu-units returns a number representing a dimension or two num-

-bers being the filler and order

-scanglue mu-units returns a glue spec node

-scantoks definer, expand returns a table of tokens

-scancode bitset returns a character if its category is in the given bitset (rep-

-resenting catcodes)

-scanstring returns a string given between {}, as \macro or as se-

-quence of characters with catcode 11 or 12

-scanargument this one is simular to scanstring but also accepts a \c

-(which then get expanded)

-scanword returns a sequence of characters with catcode 11 or 12 as

-string

-scancsname returns foo after scanning \foo

-scanlist picks up a box specification and returns a [h v]list node
+FUNCTION ARGUMENT RESULT scankeyword string returns true if the given keyword is gobbled; as with the regular T E X keyword scanner this is case insensitive (and scankeywordcs string ascii based) returns true if the given keyword is gobbled; this variant is case sensitive and also suitable for utf8 scanint returns an integer scanreal returns a number from e.g. 1, 1.1, .1 with optional col- scanfloat lapsed signs returns a number from e.g. 1, 1.1, .1, 1.1E10, , .1e-10 with optional collapsed signs scandimen infinity, mu-units returns a number representing a dimension or two numbers being the filler and order scanglue mu-units returns a glue spec node scantoks definer, expand returns a table of tokens scancode bitset returns a character if its category is in the given bitset (representing catcodes) scanstring returns a string given between {}, as \macro or as sequence of characters with catcode 11 or 12 scanargument this one is simular to scanstring but also accepts a \cs (which then get expanded) scanword returns a sequence of characters with catcode 11 or 12 as string scancsname returns foo after scanning \foo scanlist picks up a box specification and returns a [h v]list node we expect math units.
+When scanning tokens we can indicate that we are defining a macro, in which case the result will also provide information about what arguments are expected and in the result this is separated from the meaning by a separator token.
+The expand flag determines if the list will be expanded.